 “Art, when created with unique materials, as we do, gathers attention and stimulates emotion.
 We have often been told that our creations are “both beautiful and horrifying”.
 They deliver the message that “something needs to be done to save our sea life and our planet”.

-Angela’s vision stems from her childhood experiences and connection to a particular place- just like another of our guest writers, Noelle Pisacano.
+Angela’s vision stems from her childhood experiences and connection to a particular place.
 As a child, Angela always liked making art out of used materials.
-Both her parents were artists and it is said that her mother used to take her to the local landfill on weekends to get her ‘art supplies’ (prior to founding Washed Ashore she had won awards for her art made from recycled materials).
-She was inspired to start Washed Ashore about 10 years ago, following the death of her husband, and was living in Bandon Oregon, a long-time family summer retreat.
+Both her parents were artists, and it is said that her mother used to take her to the local landfill on weekends to get her ‘art supplies’ (prior to founding Washed Ashore, she had won awards for her art made from recycled materials).
+She was inspired to start Washed Ashore about 10 years ago, following the death of her husband, and was living in Bandon, Oregon, a long-time family summer retreat.

 Angela decided that to draw attention to the amount of trash on the beaches and in the sea that she would make lifelike sculptures of the very sea life threatened by the trash.
-Volunteers also directly engage with the works, but to pick up the trash and make the sculptures- this makes it personal and gives people a real chance to engage with the issue of plastic pollution.
+Volunteers also directly engage with the works, but by picking up the trash and making the sculptures- this makes it personal and gives people a real chance to engage with the issue of plastic pollution.